faceit/frontend-coding-challenge/CHALLENGE.md

 ## Prerequisites

-- Clone this repository to your machine
+- Clone this repository to your machine and use the `master` branch
-- Select the branch (depending on the language you want to work with)
-  - The `master` branch is based on TypeScript.
+- Use `TypeScript` as programming language

 ## Introduction